Story at a glance:

 Cons of Hempcrete

 • Learning curve/limited experts.
-Due to the fact that hempcrete is a fairly recent invention, it isn’t particularly well-known within most construction spheres—as a result, it can be hard to find a company or contractor with the experience necessary to build with hempcrete.
+Because hempcrete is a fairly recent invention, it isn’t particularly well-known within most construction spheres—as a result, it can be hard to find a company or contractor with the experience necessary to build with hempcrete.

 In its current form Timbercrete is best suited for use in exterior walls that prioritize insulation over load-bearing capacity, though it can also be used in roofing due to it being lighter than concrete.